Private Limited Private Limited

 Irredeemable Debentures:

 • No Set Maturity Date: These debentures don’t have a fixed date for principal repayment.
-They remain outstanding until the company is liquidated or dissolved.
+They remain outstanding until the company is liquidated or dissolved from the date of company incorporation.

 • Perpetual Interest Payments: Investors in irredeemable debentures receive fixed interest payments indefinitely until the company ceases to exist.